andrewdw/yh-test/README.md

 - Database is a basic Postgres 15 instance

-- No tests - Given more time I'd set up a proper test suite and refactor to allow for proper dependancy injection and mocking
+- No tests - Given more time I'd set up a proper test suite and refactor to allow for proper dependency injection and mocking

 ## Bonus Question Notes: